-- Both drives contain the SGI XFS file system on data partitions (see Fig.1)
+- Both drives contain the SGI XFS file system on the data partitions (see Fig.1)

 - Both drives contain RAW partitions indicated with a gray icon (see Fig.1)

-The file system seems to be destroyed or NAS worked as iSCSI target.
-In this case your NAS requires professional data analysis and data recovery services.
+The file system seems to be destroyed or NAS worked as an iSCSI target.
+In this case, your NAS requires professional data analysis and data recovery services.

-NAS was configured to RAID0 (the default configuration) or SPAN.
+NAS was configured to RAID 0 (the default configuration) or SPAN.
 The drive with the SGI XFS file system will be referred to as 'first' and the one with a RAW partition – as 'second'.
-Explanations as to further analysis you will find in Step 3.
+Explanations as to further analysis you will find in Step 2.

-After analysis you can start data recovery from any of the RAID1 drives.
-If you fail to recover your data, please, use professional data analysis and data recovery services.
+After the analysis you can start data recovery from any of the RAID 1 drives.
+If you fail to recover your data, please, use professional data recovery services.

-Step 3.
-Open the SGI XFS file system on the data partition of the first drive
+Step 2.
+Open the SGI XFS file system on the data partition of the first drive.

 One of the following results may occur: